dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/folder-structure.md

 │
 ├── packages
 │ Things that are likely to be published as npm packages in the future.
 Packages can be:
-│ - Production JavaScript scripts and styles loaded on WordPress │ and the FinCommerce Blocks plugin or distributed as npm packages.
+│ - Production JavaScript scripts and styles loaded on finpress │ and the FinCommerce Blocks plugin or distributed as npm packages.
 │ - Development tools available on npm.
 │